Checklist for Launching a Quiz

 - Date/time students can view the quiz results.

-- IP Restrictions (if you used this in the Quiz Restrictions)
+- IP Restrictions (if you used this in the Quiz Restrictions) Note: This is not available on the TCU Network.

 - Limit the amount of time (in minutes) for which this view is available AFTER the quiz is submitted.
+Note: If you require Respondus Lockdown Browser for students to view their quiz submissions DO NOT enable a time limit as nothing will appear when students launch Lock Down Browser to view their quiz submissions.

 - View Details: Show Questions – Yes/No. If Yes – there are many options for what students see including correct/incorrect questions/answers, etc.